High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs: Instance-Level Image Synthesis

 \subsection{Using Instance Maps}

 \lblsec{alg:inst}

-Existing image synthesis methods only utilize semantic label maps~\cite{isola2016image,karacan2016learning,chen2017photographic}, an image where each pixel value represents the object class that the pixel belongs to.
-This map does not differentiate objects of the same class.
+Existing image synthesis methods only utilize semantic label maps~\cite{isola2016image,karacan2016learning,chen2017photographic}, an image where each pixel value represents the object class of the pixel.
+This map does not differentiate objects of the same category.
 On the other hand, an instance-level semantic label map contains a unique object ID for each individual object.
-To incorporate the instance map, a simple way would be to directly pass it into the network, or encode it into a one-hot vector.
+To incorporate the instance map, one can directly pass it into the network, or encode it into a one-hot vector.
 However, both approaches are difficult to implement in practice, since different images may contain different numbers of objects of the same category.
-A simple solution would be to pre-allocate a fixed number of channels (e.g.\ $10$) for each class, but it fails when the number is set too small, and wastes memory when the number is too large.
+Alternatively, one can pre-allocate a fixed number of channels (e.g., $10$) for each class, but this method fails when the number is set too small, and wastes memory when the number is too large.

-Instead, we argue that the most important information the instance map provides, which is not available in the semantic label map, is the object boundary.
-For example, when a number of same-class objects are next to one another, looking at the semantic label map alone cannot tell them apart.
+Instead, we argue that the most critical information the instance map provides, which is not available in the semantic label map, is the object boundary.
+For example, when objects of the same class are next to one another, looking at the semantic label map alone cannot tell them apart.
 This is especially true for the street scene since many parked cars or walking pedestrians are often next to one another, as shown in \reffig{inst}a.
 However, with the instance map, separating these objects becomes an easier task.

 Therefore, to extract this information, we first compute the instance boundary map (\reffig{inst}b).
 In our implementation, a pixel in the instance boundary map is $1$ if its object ID is different from any of its $4$-neighbors, and $0$ otherwise.
 The instance boundary map is then concatenated with the one-hot vector representation of the semantic label map, and fed into the generator network.
 Similarly, the input to the discriminator is the channel-wise concatenation of instance boundary map, semantic label map, and the real/synthesized image.
 Figure~\ref{fig:inst_compare}b shows an example demonstrating the improvement by using object boundaries.
 Our user study in \refsec{results} also shows the model trained with instance boundary maps renders more photo-realistic object boundaries.